Makisuo/qwik-themes/README.md

 ### HTML & CSS

 That's it, now your Qwik app fully supports dark mode, including System preference with `prefers-color-scheme`.
 The theme is also immediately synced between tabs.
-By default, next-themes modifies the `data-theme` attribute on the `html` element, which you can easily use to style your app:
+By default, qwik-themes modifies the `data-theme` attribute on the `html` element, which you can easily use to style your app:

 ```css
 :root {